 The Wakame in this seaweed salad is secondary to the delicate crunch of the tofu, but helps create a filling nutritious meal instead of just an entree.

-6. Sea Scallops with Wakame and Sesame
+4. Sea Scallops with Wakame and Sesame

-Scallops are one of my absolute favourite seafoods, and this Wakame Seaweed salad recipe makes for a beautiful presentation dish you can use to introduce Wakame to the most elegant company.
+In addition to the flavours, you will get a beautiful presentation dish you can use to introduce Wakame to the most elegant company.

 5. Wakame Seaweed Salad with Mung Bean Noodles and Prawns

 A great recipe for fussy young eaters, Mung Bean noodles are very low in calories but fun to eat.

 In addition to this, the recipe is gluten free.

 There is some punch to this dish, if mung bean noodles sound at first a bit tasteless.

 The Wakame seaweed binds its naturally salty taste to the otherwise bland noodle, together with a spicy srircha dressing on the noodles and a sesame vinaigrette that is mixed in with the cabbage slaw.